ronreiter/ports/README.md

 Ports is designed to be intuitive and easy to use.
 The application  displays a list of all open local ports, along with the applications using them.

+To see all open ports and the processes opening them, simply click on the Ports app from the menu bar.

 To terminate a process, simply select it from the list and click the "Terminate" button.

 To view the exact command line used by a process, hover on top of each process and it will appear.